vladkinoman/just-my-notes/books/best-computer-science-books.md

 ## Graphical User Interface

+**[DON'T MAKE ME THINK, REVISITED: A COMMON SENSE APPROACH TO WEB USABILITY](https://www.goodreads.com/book/show/18197267-don-t-make-me-think-revisited) BY STEVE KRUG (DON'T MAKE ME THINK IS A SOLID, LAYMAN'S TERMS EXAMINATION OF UI DESIGN AND USABILITY ISSUES, PARTICULARLY AS THOSE ISSUES APPLY TO WEB SITES; STEVE KRUG PRESENTS US WITH A PLAIN-ENGLISH APPROACH THAT JUST ABOUT ANY WEB PROFESSIONAL CAN QUICKLY AND EASILY DIGEST AND THEN RAPIDLY APPLY TO HIS WORK FOR MAXIMUM EFFECTIVENESS; LEGEND!)**

 [The GLib/GTK+ Development Platform](https://people.gnome.org/~swilmet/glib-gtk-dev-platform.pdf) by Sébastien Wilmet (free book *in progress*; short)

 **[Designing Interfaces: Patterns for Effective Interaction Design](https://designinginterfaces.com/) by by Jenifer Tidwell (free book; the book is basically an encyclopedia of UI design patterns, or maybe "mini patterns"; amazing!)**

+## Interview

+~~**[How Would You Move Mount Fuji?
+Microsoft's Cult of the Puzzle--How the World's Smartest Companies Select the Most Creative Thinkers](https://www.goodreads.com/book/show/205266.How_Would_You_Move_Mount_Fuji_Microsoft_s_Cult_of_the_Puzzle_How_the_World_s_Smartest_Companies_Select_the_Most_Creative_Thinkers) by William Poundstone (I don't like it like a book, but there are interesting problems, and some stories were good; amazing!)**~~

+**[CRACKING THE CODING INTERVIEW: 150 PROGRAMMING QUESTIONS AND SOLUTIONS](https://www.goodreads.com/book/show/12544648-cracking-the-coding-interview) BY GAYLE LAAKMANN MCDOWELL (LEGEND!)**

 ## IoT